evereverland/2022/journal/2022-10-08-hello-originstory.md

 _2022-10-08 ~ first draft_

-EverEverLand has a mission, but there is as yet no map of how to get there.
+EverEverLand has a mission, but as yet there is no map of how to get there.
 Given our circumstances, most likely we will let others be the prime contractors.
 So then who would we want to help?
 Here is a commentary on an obvious candidate

 I met the founder of OriginStory a few days ago.
 The website is a work-in-progress, nonetheless I find the site attractive, clear and compelling.
 I have observed a number of characteristics that speak for themselves.
 Rather than describe them, I have copy-pasted text directly from the site.
+Note the following conventions:

 > Text with gray background has been copy pasted from OriginStory website

-* Text preceded by bullets is ours
+* Simple text preceded by bullets is ours

 ## A Vision is Apparent